 Hur’s widow said, “Dear lady, we have been asked to bring food and water for the children and bereaved ladies of your camp.”

 She continued sadly, “I am the widow of Hur who died fighting for your brother.
-When the soldiers of Amr ibne Sa’ad realised that all of you would perish of hunger and thirst, and that they would not be able to take you back to Yazid according to his command, they sent me to bring food and water to you.”
+When the soldiers of Amr ibn Sa’ad realized that all of you would perish of hunger and thirst and that they would not be able to take you back to Yazid according to his command, they sent me to bring food and water to you.”

-Bibi Zainab offered her condolences at the death of Hur and apologised that they had not been able to offer him much hospitality.
+Bibi Zainab offered her condolences at the death of Hur and apologized that they had not been able to offer him much hospitality.
 This remark prompted Hur’s widow to say,

-“My lady, I do not know how to offer you condolences, because you lost not one, but 18 members of your family.”
+“My lady, I do not know how to offer your condolences, because you lost not one, but 18 members of your family.”

-Bibi Zainab supervises the feed of all the children and ladies.
-She next take a busted sword in her hands and began going just about the camp ensure that the small set was protected from any more turbulence all through that night.
+Bibi Zainab supervises the feeding of all the children and ladies.
+She next takes a busted sword in her hands and began going just about the camp to ensure that the small set was protected from any more turbulence all through that night.
+Shame Ghariban.